-The Agua Caliente Solar Energy Zone (SEZ) is located in southwestern Arizona, in the Lower Colorado Subdivision of Sonoran Desert scrub vegetation community.
+The Agua Caliente Solar Energy Zone (SEZ) is a designated leasing area (DLA) located in southwestern Arizona, in the Lower Colorado Subdivision of Sonoran Desert scrub vegetation community.
 The SEZ is located on BLM-administered land within the Yuma Field Office.

 The Agua Caliente SEZ was established in January 2013 through the Record of Decision (ROD) for the Arizona Restoration Design Energy Project (RDEP), following the requirements of the BLM's Solar Energy Program presented in the Solar PEIS ROD.
 The 2,560 acre SEZ is located near Dateland in western Arizona.
 The Draft and Final EIS for the RDEP project included detailed analyses and maps for the Agua Caliente SEZ.
 These analyses supported establishment of this SEZ.